Do Birds Eat Japanese Beetles? 5 Fascinating Insights into Nature’s Pest Control Solution

 When do Japanese beetles lay eggs?

-In early summer, adult female beetles will burrow 2-4 inches into soil to lay clusters of pearly white eggs.
+In early summer, adult female beetles will burrow 2-4 inches into the soil to lay clusters of pearly white eggs.
 Grubs hatch about 10-14 days later, feeding until autumn.